kellyd7/kickstart-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-To perform the analysis of outcomes based on goals, I had to first filter the Kickstarter worksheet to only show plays.
+To perform the analysis of outcomes based on goals, I had to first clear the Kickstarter worksheet of all filters.
 I then created a new worksheet titled "Outcomes Based on Goals" with the following columns:

 	Goal
 	Number Successful